 Countryside Conservancy is a 501(c)(3) nonprofit land trust dedicated to land conservation in and around the Tunkhannock Creek Watershed of northeastern Pennsylvania.
 The Conservancy is at the forefront of land use issues in the region and has permanently protected over 1,800 acres from development.
 The Conservancy owns and manages 14 preserves with 10+ miles of hiking and biking singletrack plus over 5 miles of Trolley Trail.
 The staff is a close-knit team that works effectively and efficiently with tremendous support and guidance from its Board of Directors.
 The ideal candidate for the Operations Coordinator position will be outgoing, have an acute attention to detail, be willing to take on new challenges as they arise, and have a passion for the outdoors.

 The Operations Coordinator is responsible for the administration, management, and implementation of daily operations of Countryside Conservancy.
-The Operations Coordinator holds direct responsibility for payroll, bookkeeping, filing, database management, volunteer coordination, donor communications, and events planning.
+The Operations Coordinator holds direct responsibility for payroll, bookkeeping, filing, database management, donor communications, and events planning.
 The Operations Coordinator will be specifically focused on fundraising efforts to support the needs of a growing organization, including membership cultivation and fundraising events.
 The Operations Coordinator will also need to become familiar with the lands and trails of the Conservancy, in addition to the newest land protection projects and efforts.

 Reports to: Executive Director